 By when do you need the gifts?

-Gifts must be dropped off to The Radio Station by Monday, December 14th, 2020. (unless other arraignments are made)
+Gifts must be dropped off to The Radio Station by Friday, December 17th, 2021.

 Should I wrap the gifts?

 No. At the time of drop-off, gifts should be unwrapped and in their original packaging, if possible.
 All presents must be screened before we distribute them to ensure the safety of the teens.

 Where do I bring the gifts?